delphidabbler/ddablib/projects/verinfo/Demo/2/ReadMe.txt

-The HelpEgs demo program implements the examples containing the the Version Information Component's help file.
+The HelpEgs demo program implements the examples from both the Version Information Component's help file and online documentation.

 The main window displays a button for each example.
-Click a button to display the output of the example in a dialog box.
+Click the required button to run an example and display the results.

+Each example display its own dialogue box that includes a link to the related online example.